Samsung/tizen-docs/docs/application/native/guides/app-management/widget-viewer.md

    int ret = widget_viewer_evas_init(win);
    ```

 2. Create a widget object using `widget_viewer_evas_add_widget()`.
 The parameters of `widget_viewer_evas_add_widget()` are parent Evas_Object, widget ID, content information, and widget update period.
 The widget ID is the widget application's app ID or class ID.
-Content information is the bundle encoded data, which contains extra information on the widget.
-You can retrieve the content information using `widget_viewer_evas_get_content_info()`:
+Content information is the bundle encoded data, which contains extra information on the widget:

    ```
    const char *content_info;